Pilot for Anti-Racism Research

 1. Team composition:

-• The team must include at least one UCSF PI as well as substantively include community partners, some of which may also serve as a multi-PI; If using a multi-PI structure, a UCSF PI will serve as the contact PI;
+• The team must include at least one UCSF PI as well as substantively include community partners, some of whom may also serve as a multi-PI.
+If using a multi-PI structure, a UCSF PI will serve as the contact PI;

 • The quality and potential of the applicant and the project team to successfully complete the proposed specific aims of the proposed project should be addressed.